xzpjerry/proj3-anagrams/README.md

 ## Authors

-Initial version by M Young; to be revised by CIS 322 students.
+Initial version by M Young; to be finally implemented by Zhipeng Xie

 ## Known bugs